aimer1124/SuperTestDemo/README.md

-# SuperTestDemo With Grunt
+# SuperTest With Grunt
-This is a SuperTest demo with [Grunt](http://www.gruntjs.net/)
+This is a SuperTest demo with [Grunt](http://www.gruntjs.net/) for API testing.
 * A method about get
 * Verify the response code:[https://github.com/aimer1124/SuperTestDemo](https://github.com/aimer1124/SuperTestDemo)
 * Use grunt to control the command